 It is also recommended to pass through the Piazza de Ferrari, the most famous square in the city.
 Admire the fountain while enjoying a gelato.
 If you’ve come here, don’t miss the San Lorenzo cathedral, located nearby.
 It is one of the oldest and most beautiful cathedrals in Italy, decorated in Baroque style.

 You can’t leave Genoa until you’ve visited Palazzo Reale.
 It belonged to several aristocratic families throughout history and hosts an impressive collection of art objects that deserve admiration.
 You will surely fall in love with the authentic 17th-century decorations and furnishings.

 A great day trip from Florence would be a visit to Milan.
 Milan is known as the fashion capital of Italy but it’s not just for fashionistas.
-Milan has so much to offer every type of traveler and would make the perfect day trip.
+There are plenty of things to do in Milan for every type of traveler and would make the perfect day trip.